DarkGhostHunter/Captchavel/README.md

 #### Threshold, action and input name

-The middleware accepts two parameters in the following order:
+The middleware accepts three parameters in the following order:

-* Threshold: Values **above or equal** are considered human.
+1. Threshold: Values **above or equal** are considered human.
-* Action: The action name to optionally check against.
+2. Action: The action name to optionally check against.
-* Input: The name of the reCAPTCHA input to verify.
+3. Input: The name of the reCAPTCHA input to verify.

 ```php
 <?php